bdionne/bitstore/Readme.md

 view in terms of system design makes handling these other, arguably more pedestrian concerns, much more difficult.

+This prototype attempts to take a bottoms up view of terminology by treating a cocnept as a document.
+By document we mean a collection of name value pairs that is uniquely identified, a couchdb document.

 ### Graphs and Names

 ### Primitive versus Defined

 ### All, Some, and Cardinality

+### A simple triple store